-- A portion of the original roof will be retained and rehabilitated including the construction of a new six storey volume that will tie into the retained two-storey structure. - The roof parapet is to be preserved and repaired in-kind, as required.
+- The roof will be rehabilitated to permit the construction of a new six-storey volume. - The roof parapet is to be preserved and repaired in-kind, as required.
 All new construction should occur behind the retained parapet and set back from it to preserve the façades original scale and ensure new construction aligns with Standard 11. - The chimney will be demolished as part of the redevelopment of the site.
 The brick could be salvaged, thus diverting it from the landfill.